Sphereon-Opensource/OpenID-Federation/README.md

     - Otherwise, to create a new user:
         - Click on **Add User**.
         - Enter a username.
         - Under **Select AWS Access Type**, check **Programmatic access** (this is needed to generate an access key and secret key).

 4. **Set Permissions**
-    - For initial testing, you could attach existing policies like **AWSKeyManagementServicePowerUser** to ensure the user has permission to work with AWS KMS.
+    * For initial testing of key management tasks, you could attach existing policies like * *AWSKeyManagementServicePowerUser*.
+This policy grants broad administrative permissions for KMS, allowing the creation and management of keys.
+    * **Important:** The `AWSKeyManagementServicePowerUser` policy **does not** grant permissions to perform cryptographic signing operations.
+To enable signing operation, you must explicitly grant the `kms:Sign` permission.
-    - For production environments, it’s best to follow the principle of least privilege and attach only the necessary permissions.
+    * For production environments, always follow the principle of least privilege, granting only the necessary permissions for the required tasks.

 5. **Review and Create User**
     - Complete the steps and on the final screen, AWS will display an **Access Key ID** and **Secret Access Key**.
     - **Important:** Save your secret access key securely as it is shown only once.
 You can download the credentials as a CSV file.

 Use the values from step 5 to set the Environment variables: